 The M3 may not have lost it’s SATA port but the M2 wasn’t careless as much as it was honest. the Banana Pi M3 older brother is just straight up deceitful!
-Only providing half-truths to that it can’t possibly attain and being the most corrupt/power hungry brother in the Banana Pi family that hopes you’ll never read the fine print!
-The M3 brother is a bit of a hot-head which once he looses his cool the H3 bigger brother comes a complete idiot making his smallest brother the M1 far more useful then he will ever be for the remainder of its life.
+Only providing half-truths to that it can’t possibly attain and being the most corrupt/power-hungry brother in the Banana Pi family that hopes you’ll never read the fine print!
+The M3 brother is a bit of a hot-head which once he looses his cool the H3 bigger brother comes to a complete idiot making his smallest brother the M1 far more useful then he will ever be for the remainder of its life.

 Yeah, I think that covers it.

 Internet knife fight.
 Er, The Banana Pi Forums.

 While checking out each and every one of these problems mentioned in this blog on their forums.
 There were many threads talking about all of the problems above.
 With every thread, I encountered some very brutal replies from the Banana Pi Team.
 Telling people to shut up and support them or go away.
 Wow, okay then!

 I can’t even tell you guys that this board is good for standalone headless server work.
 Perhaps if you drop a giant heat-sink onto it and load a headless blender for network farming sure but there are far cheaper units to do this with such as the Pine A64 if that’s the direction you want to go.
 It’s nice that it is one of the few boards that comes with 2GB of ram.
 But that isn’t enough to save this unit from a hardware perspective.
 This board feels like it was designed for a cash grab to take what few loyal customers from the early days of Banana Pi with the A20 processor and totally scam them of all of their money on the M3 edition boards.